7 MIN READ

 Like it or not, humans form opinions of each other rather quickly.
 In the time it takes to walk from reception to the meeting room, you and your interviewer will have already started to gather information about one another.
 Try to build rapport, smile and engage in conversation.

 Your goal is to present yourself as the most qualified candidate, so use every opportunity to show how well you fit the job requirements, asking questions along the way and showing your enthusiasm for the company and its culture.
+In order to do this clearly and confidently you should structure your answers using the STARR approach:

 Have your answers ready.
 Often an interview will combine traditional, CV and competency based questions so give some thought to how you might answer each.